You are here

 We review grey and academic literature, catchment-level studies of changes in flow paths and groundwater storage during the 2018 drought and how threshold thinking could improve the assessment of sectoral vulnerabilities and adaptive strategies for different stakeholders.
 For drought-impacted sectors like agriculture, we review recent research on a multi-level framework for agricultural drought adaptation and surface and groundwater drought studies.
 We then collate climate data from UK and international sources and review available modelling approaches to drought risk and vulnerabilities.

 Informed by the insights of this review, we are building a free and open-source integrated drought risk modelling approach for meteorological, soil, and hydrological drought based on existing datasets and open-source models at a national scale, depending on the availability of relevant national datasets.
-We are also building a trans-disciplinary probabilistic vulnerability model and a Decision Support Tool based on Bayesian Belief Networks and focussed on selected case studies, bringing together diverse data and stakeholder perspectives.
+We are also building a trans-disciplinary probabilistic vulnerability model and a Decision Support Tool based on Bayesian Belief Networks (BBN) and focussed on selected case studies, bringing together diverse data and stakeholder perspectives.

 Developing a baseline understanding of emerging contaminants in Scotland’s freshwaters